 Ruska

-Ruska was founded in 1968 and has existed for 13 years, creating various models of beach buggies.
-She had to close after introducing the BVB tax in Holland, which had to be paid to trade her cars.
-Before financial troubles, Ruska was one of the most promising and successful automakers, and its open cars on Volkswagen chassis were in demand both domestically and abroad.
+Ruska was founded in 1968 and has been in business for 13 years, producing various models of beach buggies.
+It had to close down after the introduction of the BVB tax in Holland, which required it to pay a tax on trading its machines.
+Before the financial difficulties, Ruska was one of the most promising and successful car manufacturers, and its open cars on Volkswagen chassis were in demand both at home and abroad.